 \section{Introduction}

-It is now generally accepted that fundamental quantum chromodynamics (QCD) is the basis of nuclear physics and determines its basic phenomena and laws, such as the nature of nuclear forces, the specific structure of nuclei, the observed features of nuclear reactions, etc. However, the direct relationship between QCD and nuclear physics is hidden behind the complicated dynamics of quarks and gluons in the nonperturbative region, where a highly nontrivial relation between the completely different degrees of freedom of QCD and nuclear physics takes place.
-While QCD operates with quarks, gluons, strings, etc., in traditional nuclear physics we deal with nucleons, mesons, and nucleon isobars.
+It is now generally accepted that fundamental quantum chromodynamics (QCD) is the basis of nuclear physics and determines its basic phenomena and laws, such as the nature of nuclear forces, the specific structure of nuclei, the observed features of nuclear reactions, etc. However, the direct connection between QCD and nuclear physics is hidden behind the complicated dynamics of quarks and gluons in the nonperturbative region, where a highly nontrivial relation between the completely different degrees of freedom of QCD and nuclear physics takes place.
+While QCD operates with quarks and gluons, in traditional nuclear physics we deal with nucleons, mesons and nucleon isobars.

-Despite the fact that there are a lot of QCD-motivated models, which can explain the basic properties of baryons and mesons, still one has no quantitative models to relate the properties of quarks and gluons with the properties of the nuclear force and the structure of nuclei.
-Although there are a number of quark models for the $NN$ interaction which describe $NN$ elastic scattering (see, e.g., the reviews~\cite{Q1,Q2}), there are only a few (if any) quark-model approaches to the description of both elastic and inelastic $NN$ collisions above the pion-production threshold.
+Despite the fact that there are a lot of QCD-motivated models, which can reproduce the basic properties of baryons and mesons, still one has no quantitative approaches to connect the observable properties of $NN$ and $3N$ interactions, like $NN$ scattering phase shifts and inelasticities, the binding energies of two- and few-nucleon systems, etc., with the underlying properties of QCD.
+There are a number of quark models which describe $NN$ elastic scattering (see, e.g., the reviews~\cite{Q1,Q2}), however, there are only a few (if any) quark-model approaches to the description of both elastic and inelastic $NN$ collisions above the pion-production threshold.
 Moreover, the quark models developed to date do not provide a quantitative description of nuclear phenomena.
-Thus, these previous efforts should be considered as initial, essentially phenomenological attempts to reproduce the basic features of $NN$ and $3N$ interactions in terms of quarks, gluons, and strings, because one cannot compare their fit parameters with the respective experimental data.

-So, one of the most important problems in modern nuclear and hadron physics is to establish the direct interrelation between the observable parameters of QCD and the basic observable properties of $NN$ and $3N$ interactions, such as $NN$ scattering phase shifts (both elastic and inelastic), the binding energies of two- and few-nucleon systems, etc.